romaninsh/dorm/docs/src/1-dataset.md

 Sometimes you do not want result, but would prefer a query object instead.
 This gives you a chance to tweak a query or use it elsewhere.

-DORM provides trait TableWithQueries that generates Query objects for you:
+Vantage provides trait TableWithQueries that generates Query objects for you:

 - `get_empty_query` - returns a query with conditions and joins, but no fields
 - `get_select_query` - like `get_empty_query` but adds all physical fields